-The Superintendent or designee may appoint a program evaluation or review committee to perform evaluations of proposed and existing athletic programs.
-Any such committee must have balanced representation including the Superintendent and/or Athletic Director, a high school administrator, a middle school administrator, teachers who are employed as coaches, parents, students and community.
+The Superintendent may appoint a program evaluation or review committee to perform evaluations of proposed and existing athletic programs.
+Any such committee must have balanced representation including the Superintendent and/or Athletic Director, a middle school administrator, teachers who are employed as coaches, and community.
 Any such committee will use the process for program evaluation.

 The committee shall be advisory to the Board.
-While it may make recommendations to the Board, the Board retains full authority over athletic programs.
+While it may make recommendations to the Board, the Board retains full authority over Camden Rockport Schools' athletic programs.